savonet/book/language.md

 ### Variables

-We have already seen many examples of uses of _variables_, so that we should be
+We have already seen many examples of uses of _variables_: we use
-quick: we use

 ```liquidsoap
 x = e